Icarus Transfigured by m. l. teague (page 74)

 The black sky crashed down, first clattering loudly on the tin terrace, and then, mutedly, on the deployed nylon panels of the maid’s umbrella; the lanky man stayed close with the suitcase until they reached her car.

-Climbing in, wistful Erica drew a valentine heart in the condensation covering the windshield; a trickle of water zigzagged to the dashboard.
+Climbing in, wistful Erica drew a valentine heart in condensation covering the windshield; a trickle of water zigzagged to the dashboard.
 Aiden stayed disconnected from her symbology, and looked past the window at the motel’s neon sign, which had blown free from a mist.
 His motoring companion maneuvered her way onto the highway, where rain crunched like glass under the tires.
 She squeezed his hand to pull his thoughts away from the bleak landscape; the tender gesture caught him off guard.

 “This is love, then?” she asked one last time.